From HHH, Red-Teaming, and Jailbreaks to Safety Training, Evaluation, and Vulnerabilities

 Q1: What is safety alignment?
 What does HHH mean?

 A: Safety alignment is making the model refuse what it shouldn't do while staying helpful, and hold the line even under adversarial input.
 HHH = Helpful / Harmless / Honest.
 Helpful and harmless have an inherent tension: always refusing is safest but useless, complying with anything is most useful but dangerous.
-Safety alignment spans four layers: training signal, representation defense, runtime guardrails, and evaluation.
+Safety alignment spans five layers: training signal, inference-time safety, representation defense, runtime guardrails, and evaluation.

 Follow-up: Why is safety alignment "constrained optimization" rather than "adding a filter"?
 Because the goal is "maximize helpfulness under a harmlessness constraint," not simply minimize harm; Safe-RLHF writes it exactly as constrained optimization (maximize reward s.t. cost ≤ threshold).